metabrainz/picard-docs/appendices/command_line.rst

 .. option:: -s, --stand-alone-instance

-   force create new Picard instance
+   force Picard to create a new, stand-alone instance

 .. option:: -v, --version